 Speeding is typically defined as exceeding a speed limit, but it can also mean driving at the speed limit but too fast for road conditions.
-Between 2009 and 2018, speeding-related crashes resulted in nearly 100,000 fatalities-that’s close to one-third of all traffic fatalities in the United States.
+Between 2010 and 2019, speeding-related crashes resulted in 108,300 fatalities—that's about one-fourth of all traffic fatalities in the United States.

 The true extent of the problem is likely underestimated because the reporting of speeding-related crashes is inconsistent.
 Speeding can result in loss of vehicle control, which increases both the likelihood of a crash and the severity of injuries sustained.
 Higher vehicle speeds lead to larger changes in velocity, which, in turn, lead to higher injury severity-that’s just basic science.

 Speed-limiters on large trucks, automated enforcement, expert speed analysis tools, and education campaigns are underused in our communities.
 These critical tools and strategies must be implemented to address this safety problem.